-I think parents should encourage their kids, not in a forceful way…but in a way that just lets them be aware of what personal development is.
+I think parents should encourage their kids, not in a forceful way…but in a way that just lets them be aware of what personal responsibility is.
 Investing in kids at an early age is beneficial because their brain is still in the development phase and more receptive.
 You want your children to become their own person, so encouraging them to invest in their personal development is a great way to give them that freedom.

 Why I’m Investing in My Girl’s Personal Development Early